harryyy27/Brickworks-Tollington_Project/README.md

 ### Accessibility

 We ensured all mouse events could be ennacted using a keyboard.
 We also controlled the focus throughout the app using listeners in the root JS file whilst ensuring the focus order was the same as the html order.
-We used Aria labels when necessary to reveal any hidden elements.
-We used labels when necessary
+We used Aria attributes and labels when necessary.

 ### Visually